 - Get a cholesterol test.
 Get a baseline cholesterol test when you're in your 20s and then at least every 4 to 6 years.
 Some people may need to start testing earlier or have more-frequent checks.

 - Manage diabetes.
 If you have diabetes, tight blood sugar control can help keep your heart healthy.

 Careful and regular checkups are needed for those who have heart valve disease during pregnancy.
 If you have a severe heart valve condition, you might be told not to get pregnant to reduce the risk of complications.

 Coping and support

-If you have heart valve disease, here are some steps that may help you cope:
+If you have heart valve disease, here are some ways to help you manage your condition and thrive:

 Preparing for an appointment

-If you think you have heart valve disease, make an appointment to see your doctor.
+If you think you might have symptoms of heart valve disease, make an appointment for a health checkup.
 Here's some information to help you prepare for your appointment.

 What you can do